truecoach/styleguides/ux-dev/accessibility-a11y.md

   - Example: `<img src="logo.png" alt="DockYard, Inc.">`
 - To make your SVGs accessible, reference the [accessibility section of the SVG guide](https://github.com/dockyard/styleguides/blob/master/ux-dev/svg.md#accessibility).

-### Button/Link Icons
+### Icon Buttons/Links

 A common UI pattern is to use icon-only interactive buttons/links to make the visual presentation easier to scan and save space.
-Don't use `aria-label` attributes on buttons or anchor tags that only contain an icon; instead you should provide hidden text within the button/anchor tag to ensure the markup is valid:
+Because `aria-label` cannot be translated, and we avoid empty `<button>` or `<a>` tags, instead provide visually-hidden text within the button/anchor tag:

 ```hbs
 <button>